Doctor SpinThe PR BlogManaging Social MediaThe Social Media Complaint Department

 I’m only advising organisations to stop complaining and deal with whatever is in front of them.
 I was back then, and I am now.

-Contrary to popular belief, it’s not evident that Facebook, TikTok, or any social network are trying to enslave our minds or mould us into passive, mindless consumers.
-They thrive on their users being active, after all.
+Contrary to popular belief, it’s not evident that Facebook, TikTok, or any social network is trying to enslave our minds or mould us into passive, mindless consumers.

 Jerry Silfwer